ZEPL/front-end-challenge/README.md

 ## Submission instructions
 1. Fork this repository on github.
 2. Complete the project as described below within your fork.
+3. Keep the commit history - don't squash.
-3. Push all of your changes to your fork on github and submit a pull request to this repository.
+4. Push all of your changes to your fork on github and submit a pull request to this repository.

 ## Project description